frameweld/opennlp/README.md

 Key Differences from Apache OpenNLP
 ===========
--Commit `b5b6d5c27443e1837b80b089206aad480852cd1c` has been skipped, not merged.
+*Commit `b5b6d5c27443e1837b80b089206aad480852cd1c` has been skipped, not merged.
 If this ever causes issues, refer to that commit.
 This is because this commit introduced undesired changes to how newline characters are handled.
--New tool added `SentenceDetectorStream` added to enable real-time sentence detection from streaming input.
+*New tool added `SentenceDetectorStream` added to enable real-time sentence detection from streaming input.
--New command line argument `--strip-newline` added to tool `SentenceDetector`
+*New command line argument `--strip-newline` added to tool `SentenceDetector`

 Welcome to Apache OpenNLP!
 ===========